Auto Insurance Requirements in Arizona for 2025 (AZ Minimum Coverage)

 - Impoundment of the Vehicle: In some cases, your vehicle may be impounded, meaning it will be towed and held by the authorities until you can provide proof of insurance.

-- Increased Insurance Costs: If you are caught driving without insurance, it can also result in higher insurance premiums in the future.
-Insurance companies view uninsured drivers as high-risk, which can lead to increased rates.
+- Increased Insurance Costs: Being caught driving without insurance can also result in higher insurance premiums in the future.
+Insurance companies view uninsured drivers as a higher risk.

 It’s important to note that these penalties can become even more severe for repeat offenders.
 If you have been caught driving without insurance multiple times, you may face substantial fines, longer license suspension periods, and other legal consequences.